Mosquito Coast: Treaty of Managua

-Britain and Nicaragua signed the Treaty of Managua on January 28, 1860, which transferred suzerainty over the central part of Mosquitia between Cabo Gracias a Dios and Grey Town to Nicaragua.
-Attempts to decide the sovereignty over the northern bank of the Wanks/Coco River which cuts Cabo Gracias a Dios in half, began in 1869, but would not be settled until ninety-one years later when the International Court of Justice decided in favour of Honduras.
+Britain and Nicaragua signed the Treaty of Managua on 28 January 1860, which transferred suzerainty over the Caribbean coast between Cabo Gracias a Dios and Greytown to Nicaragua.
+Attempts to decide the sovereignty over the northern bank of the Wanks/Coco River which cuts Cabo Gracias a Dios in half, began in 1869, but would not be settled until ninety-one years later when the International Court of Justice decided in favor of Honduras.

-The 1860 treaty also recognized that the Kingdom of Mosquitia, now reduced in size, would become self governing district, usually called Mosquito Reservation or Mosquito Reserve, and was described as an imperium in imperio.
-The municipal constitution of the reserve, signed on September 13, 1861, confirmed George Augustus Frederic II as ruler of the territory and its inhabitants, also changing his title from king to Hereditary Chief; and that the hereditary chief would be advised by a council of 41 members elected for a period of eight years.
-The composition of this council was not limited to Miskito: instead, the first council included a number of Moravian missionaries and its first session started with an oration in this denomination.
+The 1860 treaty also recognized that the Mosquito Kingdom, now reduced to the territory around Bluefields, would become an autonomous Miskito reserve, usually called Mosquito Reservation or Mosquito Reserve.
+The municipal constitution of the reserve, signed on 13 September 1861, confirmed George Augustus Frederic II as ruler of the territory and its inhabitants, but only as hereditary chief and not king, a title that, along those of general, admiral and governor, was abolished; and that the hereditary chief would be advised by a council of 41 members elected for a period of eight years.
+The composition of this council was not limited to Miskito: instead, the first council included a number of Moravian missionaries and its first session started with a Moravian prayer.
 In compensation for his losses, George Augustus Frederic II would be paid £1000 yearly and until 1870 by the Nicaraguan government.

 The death of George Augustus Frederic II in 1865, after only half that time had passed, led to a dispute between Nicaragua and the reserve's government.
 As indicated in its name, the position of hereditary chief was not completely elective like the title of King that preceded it, but had to be occupied by a member of George Augustus Frederic II's lineage of full Miskito ancestry.
 The council argued that none of George Augustus Frederic II's wives was Miskito and that none of their children was eligible as a result.
 The election of William Henry Clarence as new chief, George Augustus Frederic II's nephew by his second sister, was not recognized by Nicaragua.
-William Henry Clarence asked for support to Great Britain, accusing Nicaragua of not abiding to the terms of the 1860 treaty and threatening the self governance of the district, and complaining both about increasing Nicaraguan immigration and the political instability in Nicaragua proper, which threatened the peace within the reserve.
+William Henry Clarence asked for support to Great Britain, accusing Nicaragua of not abiding to the terms of the 1860 treaty and threatening the Miskitu's autonomy, and complaining both about increasing Nicaraguan immigration and the political instability in Nicaragua proper, which threatened the peace within the reserve.

 In 1881, Nicaragua and Britain agreed to subject the most disputed points of the 1860 treaty to the arbitration of the Emperor Francis Joseph I of Austria-Hungary.
-His decision, released on July 2, agreed largely with the interests of the Miskito—and by extension, the British.
+His decision, released on 2 June, agreed largely with the interests of the Miskito—and by extension, the British.
 The arbitration decided that: